CivicTechWR/WRvotes/README-classificatons.md

 - Events should be related to candidate campaigning in some way
 - Events from individual candidates may be posted, but must not have anything in ForMultipleCandidates
+- Rule of thumb: if the event is for a candidate's supporters only, it is not eligible for the calendar.
+If the event is for all people (including people opposed to the candidate) then it is okay.

 Media
 -----